The Most Common Business Plan Mistakes

 The competition is another market reality that has to be adequately dealt with in your business plan.

 It's not enough to just point out who they are; you need to examine what the competition is doing and explain specifically how you’re going to counter what they're doing to win market share.

-And you have to make sure you take into account all the competition.
+You have to make sure you take into account all the competition.
 Don't just think of those competitors operating exactly the same kind of businesses; think laterally, too, to be sure you identify all competitors.
-For instance, a prospective flower shop is not just competing against other flower shops in a particular area; it’s also competing with all the other local businesses that sell flowers, including grocery stores and big box retailers and online flower sellers.
+For instance, a prospective flower shop is not just competing against other flower shops in a particular area; it’s also competing with all the other local businesses that sell flowers, including grocery stores and big-box retailers and online flower sellers.

 That doesn't mean you have to list every potential competitor in your business plan and explain how you’re going to win the contest with them, but you do have to list and explain how you’re going to deal with the potential threat of each type of competition at least.